Choosing and Changing a Secure UMICH Password

 Update Mobile and Other Devices

 If you have stored your password on your phone or other mobile device, be sure to update your device with your new password.
-See Connecting to MWireless and UM Wireless Network for configuration instructions.
+For example, if you access your U-M email on your phone, you will need to log in to the app that you use for your email with your new password.
+You may also need to update your password for MWireless.
+See Connecting to MWireless for configuration instructions.

 Visit ITS's Information System to obtain ITS computer documentation and other resources.
 A list of relevant documents follows: